-suefoster.info contains affiliate links.
-If you click one of these links I may earn a small commission at no extra cost to you.
+suefoster.info contains affiliate links marked with an *.
+If you click one of these links I may earn a small commission at no extra cost to you, thank you!
 Please see my Disclosure Policy for further information.

 Running a business is hard work, but you don’t need to be superhuman.
 You don’t have to run every department yourself, and as your company grows you’ll have to learn the art of delegation – assigning work to your employees and trusting that they’ll do a good job without micromanaging.

 Chances are you’re already a good leader which is what draws you to business and starting your own company.
 However, it’s never going to a bad thing to learn the basics of managing a team, the psychology of employees and being the best boss you can.

 Web and/or app design

 Being able to design websites and/ or apps is a fantastic skill to have when you own a business.
 In fact, getting qualified here could save you big money in the long run, at the very least learning about it to an intermediate level helps you to understand the way things work better and where improvements can be made.

-Since these will have all invested in marketing, its their businesses that customers will come across first when looking people are looking to buy the products or services that you sell.
+Since these will have all invested in marketing, it is their businesses that customers will come across first when looking people are looking to buy the products or services that you sell.
 It’s technical and complicated, even if you don’t plan on doing all of your own marketing it’s well worth knowing how it works and the different techniques that are out there.

 Whether it’s a short course or a full degree, these subjects can be invaluable to business owners – or people that are planning to open a business in the future.
 Even if you’re doing well, don’t rest on your laurels.
-The world is incredibly fast paced, you might even choose to upskill every year (or few years) to ensure you’re at the top of your game.
+The world is incredibly fast-paced, you might even choose to upskill every year (or few years) to ensure you’re at the top of your game.